 - The operating system for the hardware.
 It tells the hardware what to do when it’s turned on, how to process and where to record data on the disks, how to recuperate it etc, We now have a touchscreen, it has to cause the machine to enact whatever your finger movement does.
 It makes sure all the hardware components integrate and complement each other.

 - Application software for the human user.
 This is productivity–processing–software that allows you and me to write and create letters, books… record sound and images. calculate, draw, design, present, create databases, send messages, share.
 These processing programs allow each of us to express our creativity.

 All three parts must work together perfectly with no bugs.
 That’s the goal of a computer.

 Everyone knows there’s hardware, the first element, … they see the computer and screen, they turn it on and off.
 I see the production of my typing in the form of words or images I create to introduce each blog post.
 With regard to the application software–the third element–everyone learns and tries to become proficient in writing, calculating, creating graphics and recording voice or gaming, using programs designed for those purposes.

 Likewise with the interface between the mental and the physical, the mind and the brain, the conscious and the body.
 This subject is much bigger and has far more impact than most us begin to realize.
 Yet it is the crux of human existence.
-This is what stumped Descartes, this is what stumps science and philosophers who put their minds (hmm … ‘put their minds’) to thinking about this thorny issue.
+This is what stumped Descartes, this is what stumps scientists and philosophers who put their minds (hmm … put their minds) into thinking about this thorny issue.

 Some Questions to Ponder: